-We have not found it possible to frame our proposals on the model of any of them.
-In such measures the executive Government is usually empowered to take action when the fall in prices is due to some particular cause, e.g., the depreciation of the exchange, the usually empowered to take action when the fall in prices is due to some particular cause, e.g., the depreciation of the exchange, the grant of bounties or the low cost of production in the country of origin.
-But, if the end in view is to secure to the domestic manufacturer a reasonable price, the causes which have enabled.

-the foreign manufacturer to send his steel into India at lower prices are really irrelevant.
+The such measures the executive Government is usually empowered to take action when the fall in prices is due to some particular cause, c.g., the depreciation of the exchange, the grant of bounties or the low cost of production in the country of origin.
+But, if the end in view is to secure to the domestic manufacturer a reasonable price, the causes which have enabled the foreign manufacturer to send his steel into India at lower prices are really irrelevant.
 If economic conditions in the world generally were more stable, it might be possible to dispense with additional safeguards or to limit them to particular dangers.
 But, things being as they are, we believe that special powers are necessary, and that they should be complete and not hedged about with restrictions.

-36. The power which we propose should be conferred on the executive Government in any legislation Measures proposed. undertaken to give effect to our proposals may be defined as follows.
+36. The power which we propose should be conferred on the executive Government in any legislation undertaken to give effect to our proposals may be defined as follows.